-Learn about ad groups and how to create ad groups to organize your campaigns by specific products or services that you offer.
-Ad groups are the best way to organize your campaigns by specific products or services that you offer.
+Learn about ad groups and how to create ad groups to organise your campaigns by specific products or services that you offer.
+Ad groups are the best way to organise your campaigns by specific products or services that you offer.
 An ad group contains a set of keywords and ads that are related to a common theme.
-Not only do they make it easier to manage related ads and keywords, well-organized ad groups make your ads more relevant to users’ searches.
+Not only do they make it easier to manage related ads and keywords, well-organised ad groups make your ads more relevant to users’ searches.

 For example, Sarah owns a toy store and wants to create ads to highlight specials she will be offering.
-She could create different ad groups for “electronics for kids” and “riding toys,” which will each contain different sets of keywords and ads.
+She could create different ad groups for 'electronics for kids' and 'ride-on toys', which will each contain different sets of keywords and ads.
 When she wants to make adjustments to these ads, she can easily make changes to all the ads in a given ad group simultaneously.

 Learn more about how to create and edit a new ad group.

-When you sign up for Bing Ads, you will be given a customer ID and your first account will be created.
+When you sign up for Microsoft Advertising, you will be given a customer ID and your first account will be created.
 You can create additional accounts at any time.
 Generally, one account is all you will need.
 However, you might want to set up separate accounts if you: